cargo-public-api/cargo-public-api/docs/CONTRIBUTING.md

 Output aims to mostly be character-by-character identical to the textual parts of the regular `cargo doc` HTML output, with the following exceptions:

 * **Names of function parameters are not included by default**.
-Renaming a parameter rarely constitutes a breaking change, and it avoid issues like [Ignore `_`-prefixes of parameter names of trait `impl`s `fn`s](https://github.com/cargo-public-api/cargo-public-api/issues/766).
+Renaming a parameter rarely constitutes a breaking change, and it avoids issues like [Ignore `_`-prefixes of parameter names of trait `impl`s `fn`s](https://github.com/cargo-public-api/cargo-public-api/issues/766).

 For example, [this item](https://docs.rs/bat/0.20.0/bat/struct.PrettyPrinter.html#method.input_files) has the following textual representation in the rendered HTML: